Mohamed Al-Fayed: Sale of Harrods

-After denials that Harrods was for sale, it was sold to Qatar Holdings, the sovereign wealth fund of the country of Qatar, on 10 May 2010.
-A fortnight previously, Fayed had stated that "People approach us from Kuwait, Saudi Arabia, Qatar.
-Fair enough.
-But I put two fingers up to them.
-It is not for sale.
-This is not Marks and Spencer or Sainsbury's.
-It is a special place that gives people pleasure.
-There is only one Mecca."
+After denials that it was for sale, Harrods was sold to Qatar Holdings, the sovereign wealth fund of the emirate of Qatar in May 2010.
+A spokesman for Al-Fayed said "in reaching the decision to retire, (Al-Fayed) wished to ensure that the legacy and traditions that he has built up in Harrods would be continued."
 Harrods was sold for £1.5 billion.

-Fayed later revealed in an interview that he decided to sell Harrods following the difficulty in getting his dividend approved by the trustee of the Harrods pension fund.
-Fayed said "I'm here every day, I can't take my profit because I have to take a permission of those bloody idiots.
-I say is this right?
+Al-Fayed later said that he decided to sell Harrods following the difficulty in getting his dividend approved by the trustee of the Harrods pension fund.
+Fayed said "I'm here every day, I can't take my profit because I have to take a permission of those bloody idiots...I say is this right?
 Is this logic?
 Somebody like me?
 I run a business and I need to take bloody fucking trustee's permission to take my profit".
-Fayed was appointed honorary chairman of Harrods, a position he was scheduled to hold for at least six months.
+Al-Fayed was appointed honorary chairman of Harrods, for six months.